 Almost always, the purpose of a leadership summit or offsite is to dig into questions of strategy.
 Sometimes it’s about revisiting the strategy, other times it’s about getting people aligned behind it, often it’s about getting clear on execution priorities within it.
 Regardless, it should always be about getting people engaged so they have an emotional connection to the strategy and a personal sense of accountability to execute it.
 It’s often said that a good strategy brilliantly executed is better than a great strategy poorly executed.
 With that premise in mind, dialogues should focus on making sure people are committed to execution excellence and that they understand how their work, priorities, choices, and goals connect to the broader business vision and strategy.

 In many organizations, leaders are geographically dispersed or primarily oriented to working with their own functional teams.
 Rarely do they have the time to connect and get to know one another.
 Giving leaders the opportunity to do this, should always be a priority in these kinds of meetings.
-Collaboration and team work don’t happen by accident.
+Collaboration and teamwork don’t happen by accident.
 People need to be connected to one another and feel comfortable in dialogue and debate with each other.
 All too often, we see that companies pack the agenda for leadership offsites so full that people barely have time to breathe, let alone talk.
 When there are breaks people go straight to their phones to catch up on email instead of talking with each other.
 We’ve seen 3-day events where people only connect with people they already know and then only briefly – and that’s an opportunity lost.
-We recommend that the breaks be long and that the design supports people talking, engaging and meeting with one another.
-Often, that means people sitting in in cross-functional teams or cross geography groups.
+We recommend that the breaks are long and that the design supports people talking, engaging, and meeting with one another.
+Often, that means people sitting in cross-functional teams or cross geography groups.
 Other times, that means the agenda includes dialogues to ensure people collaborate with people they don’t normally interact with.
-When relationship building is an intentional part of the design, people leave not only feeling connected to the strategy, but also connected to each other and that makes all the difference.
+When relationship building is an intentional part of the design, people leave not only feeling connected to the strategy but also connected to each other and that makes all the difference.

 When you have a group of leaders together, it’s a unique opportunity to provide them with leadership skills, insights, and distinctions that will help them execute the strategy that’s being defined and/or planned.
 Almost all strategies will require something new or different from leaders.
 As it’s often said, “we can’t behave the way we did in the past and expect radically different results.”
 Meetings of this kind are a terrific opportunity for leaders to sit in the question of: